Real Broker operates on an 85/15 commission structure.

 Tiers are dynamic.

-If a Tier 1 agent drops below producing status, your Tier 2 locks until either that agent meets the threshold again or you replace them with another producing agent.
+If a Tier 1 agent drops below producing status, your deeper tiers may lock until that agent becomes producing again or until you have enough other producing Tier 1 agents to qualify.

 The Revenue Flow: How Earnings Accumulate